Mozambique travel advice

 Buses

-Privately owned minibuses, known as chapas, are not safe.
-They are often overcrowded and poorly maintained.
+Privately owned minibuses, known as chapas, are often overcrowded and poorly maintained.
 They are frequently involved in fatal accidents.

 Private intercity buses are available, especially to South African destinations.
-They are often better maintained and safer.
+They are often better maintained and only operate on roads in good conditions.

 Taxis